shearichard/django-restful-ember-testbed/README.md

 # django-restful-ember-testbed
 This is a project to demonstrate how Django, the Django Rest Framework and EmberJS can be used together to produce a single page application.

+This project provides the back-end and the front-end may be seen in my other project [ember-django-testbed](https://github.com/shearichard/ember-django-testbed).